 This Airbnb offers peace and quiet while still being in the best location.
 It’s pretty much on the beach and offers easy access to some of the best places to eat in Turks and Caicos.
 Each room can sleep up to four guests and has been newly renovated to offer a flashy modern kitchen area, a Sonos sound system, and much more.

-Best Hotel in Grace Bay: Coral Gardens on Grace Bay
+Best Hotel in Grace Bay: Coral Gardens on Grace Bay Beach

-This is one of our all-time favourite hotels in Turks and Caicos.
-It’s just 15 minutes from the airport and offers a sun deck, private beach, outdoor pool, lounge bar, and a lovely garden.
+This is one of my all-time favourite hotels in Turks and Caicos.
+It’s just 15 minutes from the airport and offers a sun deck, private beach, outdoor swimming pool, lounge bar, and a lovely garden.
 The resort is super-luxurious, offering beautifully-decorated rooms and a whole host of activities to keep everyone entertained.

 Best Luxury Hotel in Grace Bay: Grace Bay Club